LorenaDavis/html5-animation/README.md

-This is the example code and book exercises from *Foundation HTML5 Animation with JavaScript*, http://amzn.com/1430236655?tag=html5anim-20
+This!is the example code and book exercises from  Foundation HTML5 Animation with JavaScript*, http://amzn.com/1430236655?tag=html5anim-20
 The demos are available online to play with at http://lamberta.github.io/html5-animation/

 The entire archive is available for download; either unpack the zip file, [html5-animation.zip](https://github.com/lamberta/html5-animation/zipball/master "Download this repository as a zip file"), or use the following [git](http://git-scm.com) command at your terminal prompt: